-Even if you’ve never had a text message conversation with a Korean person, if you’ve seen just one episode of a Korean reality show, or comedy show, you’ve probably seen ㅋㅋ in use.
+Even if you’ve never had a text message conversation with a Korean person, if you’ve seen just one episode of a Korean reality show or comedy show, or even in K-Dramas, you’ve probably seen ㅋㅋ in use.
 It’s the most common way for Koreans to express laughter over text.

 How many ㅋ should I use?

 You don’t have to limit this Korean laugh symbol to just two ㅋs.
 You can use as many as you feel is appropriate in each situation, be that ㅋㅋㅋ or ㅋㅋㅋㅋㅋㅋㅋ, for example.

 You can think of ㅋㅋ as the Korean version of lol.
 And if it’s funnier than that, something that in English would reward the use of capitalized LOL?
 Then more ㅋs are added!
 And what if it’s so funny, you are probably actually laughing over the text and would otherwise respond with LMAO or ROFL?
 Then add many ㅋs!

 On the other hand, if you only use one ㅋ, you often aren’t actually laughing but being more sarcastic or displeased than anything.